-The project has been running since 2000.
-Our primary sampling site is located midway between Los Angeles and the USC Wrigley Marine Laboratory on Santa Catalina in approximately 900 m of water.
+Our primary sampling site (SPOT) is located midway between Los Angeles and the USC Wrigley Marine Laboratory on Santa Catalina Island in approximately 900 m of water(33°33′N, 118°24′W).
 This site is visited monthly by ship for sampling to 890 m depth.